Manchester Airport

 I’ve also stayed at the Sofitel at Heathrow T5.
 It’s very similar in that it’s walkable from the terminal and a hotel that has been built around travel.
 The Sofitel is better than the Radisson in some ways: better restaurants and bars, but on par or worse in terms of the rooms.

 The Radisson has been updated in the last few years, whereas the Sofitel is a little tired.
-The Gym at the Sofitel is open twenty-four hours, and the room service menu is better.
+The Gym at the Sofitel is open twenty-four hours, and is a lot more functional than the Sofitel and the room service menu is better.

 Add a comment